edgelesssys/contrast/rfc/011-registry-authentication.md

 They'd still need to serve the correct, pinned image, so they can only record traffic passively.
 However, the image data is already exposed to the host (due to containerd's host pull), and so are the registry credentials.

-The argument is very similar for `InsecureSkipVerify` and proxy env vars.
+The argument is very similar for `InsecureSkipVerify` and proxy environment variables.

 #### Wrong registry credentials

 An attacker with k8s admin privileges could supply unexpected credentials.
-As stated above, this does not put image integrity at risk.
+As stated above, this doesn't put image integrity at risk.
-The only thing to be gained would be fine-granular metadata about pulls at the registry (i.e., identifying individual client pods).
+The only thing to be gained would be fine-granular metadata about pulls at the registry (that is, identifying individual client pods).

 ## Alternatives considered